crcdng/imperfect-vr/06_rabbit_chicken_ak47/README.md

 ## For the technically interested:

-This scene gets more complex, which means we have more stuff and logic and the HTML code in `index.html` starts to look a bit unwieldy.
+This scene gets more complex, which means we have more stuff and logic, and the HTML code in `index.html` starts to look a bit unwieldy.
 This is partly because HTML has a rather extensive syntax.
 For example, to describe a platform made of a box and a cylinder we have to write:

 ```
 <a-entity id="platform4" position="30 15 30">